Published: March 28, 2019

 Sign Up should be fast & easy (image by Sergej Nawalnew)

 These three are also common marketplace app features.

-Searching is quite a basic feature for any kind of a marketplace app I can remember.
-When users first open your app with a clear request in their mind - whether they need to look for a special product, service or location.
+Searching is quite a basic feature for any kind of marketplace app.
+When users open your app, they usually already have a clear request in their mind — no matter if they need to look for a special product, service, or location.

 How can you improve this feature?

-Sorting & Filtering are quite essential since it allows to narrow down users’ requests and find the best offers among many independent sellers.
+Sorting & Filtering is quite an essential feature since it allows to narrow down users’ requests and find the best offers among many independent sellers.

-For the best UX, we recommend creating custom filtering and sorting options.
+For the best possible UX, we recommend creating a custom filtering & sorting feature.

-Let’s imagine you build an Airbnb-like marketplace.
-Of course, people will expect to see such standard filtering & sorting options like price, number of sleeping places etc. However, it may be useful to think out of the box and introduce filters like “near the sea”, “in the center of nightlife” and other similar to provide your customers with additional value.
+Let’s imagine you decide to build a marketplace similar to Airbnb.
+Logically, people will expect to see such obvious options like price, number of sleeping places, etc. in the filtering & sorting feature.
+However, it may be useful to think out of the box and introduce filters like “close to water,” “in the center of nightlife,” and other similar possibilities to provide your customers with additional value.